What I (Mostly) Love About Aging

 If you ARE one of those people, maybe keep reading, o.k.?
 I won’t promise, because it kind of depends on your willingness to shift your perspective, but maybe I can give you even one small reason to embrace getting older.

 These days, 40, 50, 60 or even 70, isn’t old.
 At least it doesn’t have to be.
 We all know, are related to, or at very least have heard of, those folks who live productive, active, meaningful lives well into their 70s, 80s and beyond.
-If you really have no idea what I’m talking about here, watch this, or this, or this, and you’ll see what I mean.
+If you really have no idea what I’m talking about here, watch, and you’ll see what I mean.

 Like anything, we have a choice about how we approach aging.
 And personally, I choose to approach my own ‘maturation process’, with a combination of reverence, curiosity, humour, determination, and even enthusiasm.